gaspo53/flux_docs/README.md

   <code> $ php check_configuration.php </code>
 </pre>

-Keep in mind that is recommended that all the item listed by the check script say OK.
+Keep in mind that is recommended that all the items listed by the check script say OK.

-After that, you have to edit config/databases.yml and set-up you DB configuration.
+After that, you have to edit config/databases.yml and set-up your DB configuration.

 Once you have done that, you have to run the following commands:
 <pre>